Financial Relief for Residents

 The Council has approved a plan to address concerns voiced by residents who are following recommendations to stay at home and generating larger amounts of household trash.
 As of April 1, for each Pay As You Throw orange trash bag that is used, a free bag will be dropped off in replacement.
 Residents who do not have access to a Pay as You Throw bag and cannot visit a store to purchase one can call the City’s service hotline at 207-284-9020 for assistance.
 Learn more...

-The Biddeford Recycling Center at 371 Hill Street has reopened for large item disposal only.
+The Biddeford Recycling Center at 371 Hill Street has reopened for large item and brush disposal only for residents (no contractors).
 The temporary hours for the Recycling Center will be Monday - Friday, 8 a.m. - 2 p.m.
 Person-to-person contact will be minimized during the disposal process in order to practice appropriate social distancing measures.
 We will ask you to place proof of residency on a table, where a member of our staff will check it but not touch it.
 Please be patient and expect possible delays as we work through this new process.
+We are doing our best to keep the community and our staff safe.
 Click here to see a list of accepted items.